doganparlak/CryptocurrencyReturnPrediction/README.md

 - **Report.pdf**: The project report, which provides detailed information about the project's objectives, methodology, results, and conclusions.

-- **Akyildirim et al. (2021)_Prediction of Cryptocurrency Returns Using Machine Learning**: Paper to be replicated and extended.
+- **Akyildirim et al. (2021)_Prediction of Cryptocurrency Returns Using Machine Learning.pdf**: Paper to be replicated and extended.

 - **Dataset folder**: Contains data for each cryptocurrency used in the project.